 Before becoming a Seint artist, I would steer clear of any product that was used for contouring or bronzing my face.
 I didn’t know the first thing about either one!
-Contouring always seemed like a 4-letter word to me, and something that was reserved for people like the Kardahisans.
+Contouring always seemed like a 4-letter word to me and something that was reserved for people like the Kardashians.
 And as far as bronzer was concerned, I was worried about applying it wrong and looking like Ross from that episode of Friends (where he overdoes it in the tanning bed!).
-But after being a Seint artist for several years, I am now well versed in both bronzing and contouring, and would even go as far as to call myself an expert in this arena.
+But after being a Seint artist for several years, I am now well versed in both products, and would even go as far as to call myself an expert in this arena.
 So today I am going to give you my complete guide to bronzer and contour!

 What is the Difference?

 Bronzer and contouring are two very different techniques.
 Each technique utilizes a different tone of color as well.
 We usually think of makeup as covering our face, and while contour does add coverage (or at least Seint’s does), bronzer is sheerer in nature and is not meant to be used as a way to cover blemishes or other imperfections.
 But don’t worry!
 With my complete guide to bronzer and contour, you will feel like a pro.